akolov/step-carthage-bootstrap/README.md

 ## How to submit your Step into the Open Step Library

-To submit a Step to the [Open Step Library](http://www.steplib.com/) you have to create a pull-request in the StepLib's spec repository and include your step's `step.yml` description file in the **steps/** folder.
+To submit a Step to the [Open Step Library](http://www.steplib.com/) you have to create a Pull Request in the StepLib's spec repository and include your step's `step.yml` description file in the **steps/** folder.